 Maximum 4 participants.

 With this full day course, you will have the opportunity to fly with a certified H.P.A.C.
 Senior tandem instructor on a mountain Tandem Flight.
-You will also get the chance to try your hand with a solo glider with the goal of getting your feet off the ground (as described above in the SOLO course).
+You will also get the chance to try your hand with a solo glider with the goal of giving you an overall taste of the sport (as described above in the SOLO course).